-An exhibit at the California Science Center shows people how dogs see.
+An exhibit at the California Science Center shows people what a dog's vision is like.

 LOS ANGELES, California (Achieve3000, May 5, 2019).
 Dogs.
-They're our four-legged BFFs.
-They can melt our hearts with a loving look, a sweet snuggle, or a silly greeting at the door.
-But did humans domesticate dogs?
+They're our four-legged BFFs, and they can melt our hearts with a loving look, a sweet snuggle, or a silly greeting at the door.
+But did humans domesticate dogs, or was it the other way around?
 And why do these two species get along so well?

 The California Science Center has spent five years sniffing out answers to these and hundreds of other canine questions.
-What the center came up with is in an exhibition called "Dogs!
+What the center uncovered is being shown in an exhibition called "Dogs!
 A Science Tail."
 It opened on March 9, 2019.

-"[The exhibition] is...about how dogs and humans are both social animals.
-About how dogs and humans have [changed] over thousands of years," said Jeffrey Rudolph.
+"[The exhibition] is really not about just dogs and science.
+It's really about how dogs and humans are both social animals.
+About how dogs and humans have evolved together over thousands of years," said Jeffrey Rudolph.
 Rudolph is the center's president.
 He's also a dog lover.

 "Dogs!
-A Science Tail" includes exhibits, games, artwork, and more.
-It will travel to museums across the U.S. in 2020.
-Here's a peek at what the exhibition teaches humans about dogs:
+A Science Tail" includes exhibits people can take part in, live demonstrations, games, artwork, and more.
+It will be at the center before it travels to museums across the U.S. in 2020.
+Don't think you'll get to experience it in person?
+We've got you covered.
+Here's a glimpse of what the exhibition teaches humans about our canine companions: